halide/Halide/README_python.md

 ## Halide Generators In Python

 In Halide, a "Generator" is a unit of encapsulation for Halide code.
-It is self-contained piece of code that can: - Produce a chunk of Halide IR (in the form of an `hl.Pipeline`) that is appropriate for compilation (via either JIT or AOT) - Expose itself to the build system in a discoverable way - Fully describe itself for the build system with metadata for (at least) the type and number of inputs and outputs expected - Allow for build-time customization of coder-specified parameters in a way that doesn't require editing of source code
+It is a self-contained piece of code that can:

+-   Produce a chunk of Halide IR (in the form of an `hl.Pipeline`) that is appropriate for compilation (via either JIT or AOT)
+-   Expose itself to the build system in a discoverable way
+-   Fully describe itself for the build system with metadata for (at least) the type and number of inputs and outputs expected
+-   Allow for build-time customization of coder-specified parameters in a way that doesn't require editing of source code

 Originally, Halide only supported writing Generators in C++.
 In this document, we'll use the term "C++ Generator" to mean "Generator written in C++ using the